top of page

 2020 saw Aleks achieve two career firsts – qualifying for his first Grand Slam at the 2020 French Open in addition to making his first ATP Challenger final in Monterrey, Mexico.

-After an impressive end to 2021, the right-hander enjoyed a breakout summer in 2022 which has seen him secure three top-50 wins and maiden ATP quarter-final singles and doubles appearances at the Adelaide International.
+After an impressive end to 2021, Aleks enjoyed a breakout summer in 2022 which saw him secure three top-50 wins and maiden ATP quarter-final singles and doubles appearances at the Adelaide International.

-In 2023, Aleks' game reached new heights as he claimed his second career ATP Challenger title and broke into the top 100 in the ATP Rankings for the first time.
+In 2023, Aleks' game reached new heights as he reached his maiden ATP Tour Final in Atlanta and broke into the top 50 in the ATP Rankings for the first time.
+Aleks claimed his second ATP Challenger title and enjoyed a run to the third round of the Toronto Masters in his brilliant season.

 Aleksandar Vukic